CptGummiball/SuperHoppersWebUI/README.md

 ## Project Overview
 SuperHoppers Web UI is a user-friendly web interface designed for the Spigot plugin [SuperHoppers](https://www.spigotmc.org/resources/superhoppers.97483/) created by [Bestem0r](https://github.com/Bestem0r).
 The primary goal of this project is to provide a simple and intuitive way for users to manage and monitor their Super Hoppers within the Minecraft server environment.
-## Planned Features
+## Features

-✅ **Live Data:** Nearly Real-time information to keep users updated on the status and performance of their Super Hoppers.
+**Live Data:** Nearly Real-time information to keep users updated on the status and performance of their Super Hoppers.

-**Variable Width for Responsive Display:** The UI is designed to adapt to different screen sizes, ensuring a seamless and correct display on all devices.

-✅ **Internal Web Server:** The project includes an internal web server to facilitate communication and data transfer between the Minecraft server and the web interface.
+**Internal Web Server:** The project includes an internal web server to facilitate communication and data transfer between the Minecraft server and the web interface.

-**External Hosting:** Easily deploy the web interface on external hosting platforms for accessibility and convenience.

-**Multi-Language Support:** Users can choose from multiple languages to enhance accessibility and user experience.
+**Multi-Language Support:** Language can be changes in the `config.json` included in the web folder

-**Item Icons:** Integrate icons for a visual representation of items, making it easier for users to identify and manage Super Hopper configurations.
+**Item Icons:** Integrated icons for a visual representation of items

 ## Setup

 1. **Install SuperHoppers:**